 If it's still feeling like your baby would get cold, consider the layers they are wearing to bed.
 According to The Baby Sleep Site, overheating your baby can be very dangerous as it also increases the risk of SIDS.
 The website noted that anywhere from 65 to 70 degrees Fahrenheit has been suggested, but the temperature will vary from family to family.
 If you're worried about it getting stuffy in your child's room, turn on a fan.
 The Baby Sleep Site noted that a fan can reduce the risk of SIDS by 72 percent.

 Play with the temperature and your baby's clothing to find the perfect solution.
 If your child is swaddled or in a sleep sack, they probably don't need to wear fleece pajamas, too.
 A onesie or light cotton pants in a sleep sack is probably fine or just go for the fleece pajamas if your baby won't have any other layer.
 Remember, the room just needs to be warm enough for an adult dressed in light clothing, so don't feel like you have to jack up the thermostat just to keep your baby nice and toasty.
-Parents noted that everyone seems to sleep better when it's a little cooler, so I would lean more towards keeping it a degree or two lower than what you originally thought to make sure your baby's not overheated.
+Parents noted that everyone seems to sleep better when it's a little cooler, so I would lean more toward keeping it a degree or two lower than what you originally thought to make sure your baby's not overheated.